santiment/academy/.docs/GUIDE.md

 ![File Structure](./file_structure.png)

-All pages seen on the website are located inside src/docs/.
+All pages seen on the website are located inside `src/content/docs/`.
-For example all metrics articles are located inside src/docs/metrics/, pages about Sanbase are inside src/docs/sanbase/, etc.
+For example all metrics articles are located inside src/docs/metrics/, pages about Sanbase are inside `src/docs/guides/sanbase/`, etc.

-This structure is not extremely important for the visualization, but one should keep discipline when deciding where to put a new article.
-It should be created inside the most appropriate directory, or if such directory is missing - crate a new directory.
+This structure is very important for the visualization.
+It should be created inside the most appropriate directory, or if such directory is missing - create a new directory.

 ## Article-level file structure